pgroenbaek/tsre5-trainsimcom-fork-qt6/docs/cmake-build-manual.md

 This script will create a `./dist` folder with the compiled .exe, along with all DLLs and app data required to run TSRE5.

 Windows 10+ is required as the script uses `curl`.
-On earlier versions of windows, you can probably download curl and add it to the syste, environment path to run the script.
+On earlier versions of windows, you can probably download curl and add it to the system environment path to run the script.

 The script uses `curl` to download replacements for `opengl32sw.dll` that is included with Qt6.
 This DLL is used when no GPU or hardware acceleration is available on a machine and OpenGL falls back to using software-based rendering.
 The `opengl32sw.dll` binary does not support OpenGL 3.0+, and therefore does not work with TSRE.
 So, the script downloads replacements from the Mesa3D package that actually work with OpenGl 3.0+ for this purpose.